svc333/overview/dev-journey.md

 * **Use case logic** provides functions for the core function of a particular use case.
 Examples might be code for a Watson Conversation chat bot, or code for a mobile visual recognition app.
 * **Language components** are code components and files specific to the programming language you select for your starter kit.
 For example, node.js programmers will need a package.json file for dependency management, and this file is automatically created for you.
-* **Service enablement** is code that enables your app to connect to and use the services you add to your project.
+* **Service enablement** is code that enables your app to connect to and use the services you add.
 Credential management, initialization code, and service-specific SDKs are examples of service enablement items.
 * **Cloud enablement** is code that enables your app to run on {{site.data.keyword.cloud_notm}}.
 For example, Helm charts that enable your app to run on an {{site.data.keyword.cloud_notm}} Kubernetes cluster.

-The app produced by {{site.data.keyword.cloud_notm}} isn’t only architecturally proven, but it also reflects best practices for the language you chose for your project.
+The app produced by {{site.data.keyword.cloud_notm}} isn’t only architecturally proven, but it also reflects best practices for the language you selected.

-The project includes a readme file that contains technical details of the project and explains what is needed to get your app running if it doesn’t run out-of-the-box.
+Each app includes a readme file that contains technical details of the app and explains what is needed to get your app running if it doesn’t run out-of-the-box.
 {: tip}

 ## DevOps Toolchain